pachterlab/gget/README.md

 ```
 gget fetchtp -sp genus_species -r 104
 ```
-where `release` / `-r` defines the Ensembl release from which the FTPs are fetched (by default the latest release is used).
+where the parameter `release` / `-r` defines the Ensembl release from which the FTPs are fetched.
+By default, the latest release is used.

 ### Fetch only the GTF link for a specific species